kubecost/docs/troubleshoot-install.md

     -d '{"level": "debug"}'
 ```

+A GET request can be sent to the same endpoint to retrieve the current log level.

 ## Issue: No persistent volumes available for this claim and/or no storage class is set

 Your clusters need a default storage class for the Kubecost and Prometheus persistent volumes to be successfully attached.